-For decades, property or shares have been the most common methods to building wealth across the globe.
+For decades, property or shares have been the most common methods of building wealth across the globe.
 It’s really a million-dollar debate on which is better, real estate or stocks?
 Choosing between the two is hard, perhaps there’s no clear answer to what is best.
-Here in Thailand, a rags-to-riches Andres Pira, CEO of Blue Horizon Thailand, with more than 15+ years of real estate experience and 19 companies under his portfolio, has his say on how real estate has made him a billionaire and stocks did not.
+Here in Thailand, Andres Pira, CEO of Blue Horizon Thailand, is a real-life rags-to-riches story with more than 15+ years of real estate experience and 19 companies under his portfolio.
+Andres has his say on how real estate has made him a billionaire and stocks did not.

-Serial entrepreneur and real estate tycoon Andres Pira has chosen the tropical paradise of Phuket, Thailand, to reside.
-It was in Thailand that he reached rock bottom and became homeless before, also in Thailand, achieving great wealth.
-His Blue Horizon Thailand, is a Phuket-based development company with award-winning projects such as Grand Himalai & Himalai Oceanfront, The Beach Front, Skylight Villas, Signature Villas, and plenty more.
+Serial entrepreneur and real estate tycoon Andres Pira has chosen the tropical paradise of Phuket, Thailand, in which to reside.
+It was in Thailand that he reached rock bottom and became homeless before, and also in Thailand where he achieved great wealth.
+His company, Blue Horizon Thailand is a Phuket-based development company with award-winning projects, such as Grand Himalai & Himalai Oceanfront, The Beach Front, Skylight Villas, Signature Villas, and plenty more.

 “When done the right way, real estate investing can provide great returns through rental income, tax advantages and the capital appreciation gained from buying below the market value,” said Andres, “However, investing in real estate is not for everyone.
 It takes time to learn to competently and confidently invest.
 It takes perseverance and effort to find great deals, and even more, financial discipline to save up enough money to get moving.
 Let’s face it: investing in the stock market is much easier and therefore more popular.”

 Here are five key reasons real estate investing is better than the stock market:

 - Real estate investments provide cash flow and can be a hedge against inflation.